Cinnamon, nutmeg, ginger, pepper and curry – who doesn’t love a little spice?

 Cool/Cold pungents include

 - lemon balm

-Any pungent in excess will exhaust the Qi and Blood, cause the finger and toenails to become brittle, knot the muscles and dull the complexion–yikes.
+Any pungent in excess will exhaust the Qi and Blood, cause the finger and toenails to become brittle, knot the muscles and dull the complexion – yikes.
 You may end up overly heating or cooling yourself off too much and becoming depleted in the end.
-This is actually a common pattern in vegetarians or raw food enthusiasts that are chronically cold–overindulgence in hot spice heats you up for a moment, but pushes the heat of the body, leaving them colder in the end.
+This is actually a common pattern in vegetarians or raw food enthusiasts that are chronically cold.
+Seeking warmth they may overindulge in hot spice that create a momentary flash of heat, this opens the pores and makes the sweat which ultimately pushes the heat out of the body, leaving them colder than before.
+In this case small regular amounts of warm and neutral spice actually help build the system so they can hold warmth.
 Because they promote blood flow, hot spices should be avoided in heavy menstrual flow or cases of bleeding.

 The trick with pungents and spices are to use them, but don’t abuse them.
 Try and get a bit of spice into your system every day.
 That can be a little peppermint tea, or adding Herbs de Provence to your saute or soup, or a pinch of cinnamon to your oatmeal.
 If you run cold, use moderate amounts of warming spices, if you run hot, use more from the cooling category.